yuichiroaoki/poly-flash/README.md

 ```

 ## Quickstart
-Right now this repo only works with hardhat mainnet fork.

 ### 1. Setup Environment Variables
 You'll need an ALCHEMY_POLYGON_RPC_URL environment variable.
 You can get one from [Alchemy website](https://alchemy.com/?r=33851811-6ecf-40c3-a36d-d0452dda8634) for free.